AK2K01/Expense-Manager-Application/README.md

 # Expense-Manager-Application
-An Android application that enables the user to manage his/her expenses.
+An Android application that enables the user to manage his/her day to day expenses.